Vincintosh/dots_sept2018/README.md

 # dots (September 2018)
 dotfiles for my Arch + i3-gaps configuration (September 2018)

-I bought a ultrawide external display, so I thought it would be worth renewing my desktop interface setup
+I bought a new ultrawide external display, so I thought it would be worth renewing my desktop interface setup

 ![Screenshot](screenshots/neofetch.png)